Topics in String Theory and Quantum Gravity: String theory II. Fermionic strings

-We see, by applying Green-Schwarz cancellation mechanism, that the low energy field theory for the heterotic string is free from both gravitational and gauge anomalies.
-Moreover, it can be shown that the theory is anomaly-free at the string level if the gauge groups are $E_{8}\times E_{8}$ or $Spin(32)/{\bf Z}_{2}$ \cite{Gross-Mende}.
-So the cancellation of anomalies with these gauge groups not only works at the level of the low energy effective field theory but it can be verified for the whole string theory.
+Applying the Green-Schwarz cancellation mechanism, we see that the low energy field theory for the heterotic string is free from both gravitational and gauge anomalies.
+It can be shown moreover that the theory is anomaly-free also at the string level if the gauge groups are $\mbox{E}_{8}\times \mbox{E}_{8}$ or $\mbox{Spin}(32)/\mathbb{Z}_{2}$~\cite{Gross-Mende}, so the anomaly cancellation with these gauge groups not only works at the level of the low energy effective field theory but it can be verified for the full string theory.

-Let us compute the one loop partition function for the heterotic string.
-Had we formulated the heterotic string using the old superstring formalism (which is explicitly world-sheet supersymmetric) we would have had to include the GSO-projected NS and R sectors of the right movers.
-We have also the contribution from the $8$ transverse bosonic coordinates of the left-moving sector and the $16$ internal degrees of freedom.
-When all the contributions are included the one loop partition function for the heterotic string (up to constant factors) becomes:
+We conclude our discussion of the heterotic string with the computation of its partition function.
+Had we formulated the heterotic string using the so-called~RNS formalism (which is explicitly world-sheet supersymmetric) we would have had to include the GSO-projected~NS and~R sectors for the right movers.
+In addition to this we would also have to include the~$8$ transverse bosonic coordinates of the left-moving sector and the~$16$ right-moving internal degrees of freedom.
+Taking into account all these contributions, the one-loop partition function for the heterotic string is, up to a global numerical factor, given by

-where $\bar{\Theta}(\bar{\tau})$ is the theta function associated with the internal lattice $\Lambda_{16}$
+where $\overline{\Theta}(\overline{\tau})$ is the theta function associated with the internal lattice $\Lambda_{16}$